Judy in Disguise (With Glasses)

-"Judy in Disguise (With Glasses)" is a song that was a hit for the Louisiana-based John Fred & His Playboy Band in late 1967.
+"Judy in Disguise (With Glasses)" is a song that was a No. 1 hit for the Louisiana-based John Fred & His Playboy Band in late 1967.
 It was jointly composed by Fred and bandmate Andrew Bernard.
+Billboard magazine noted that it was recorded not in New York, Los Angeles, or Nashville, but "in a small studio in Tyler, Texas."

 Arrangements and content

 The song features strings, brass, a sitar, piano, bass, guitar, drums, breathing sounds, and dissonant string sounds.
-Its title is a play on, and a mondegreen of, the Beatles song "Lucy in the Sky with Diamonds".
-(Fred thought the lyrics were "Lucy in disguise with diamonds" when he first heard that song.)
+Its title is a play on, and a mondegreen of, the Beatles song "Lucy in the Sky with Diamonds" which Fred had initially believed was "Lucy in disguise with diamonds" upon first hearing the song.)

 The other members of the Playboy Band did not like the unusual slow abrupt ending with Fred intoning the final line, "I guess I'll just take your glasses."

 Chart performance

-In January 1968, the song reached #1 in the US and became a gold record.
-It also hit #1 in Germany, Switzerland, and Australia, and #3 in both Canada and the United Kingdom.
+In January 1968, the song reached No. 1 in the US and became a gold record.
+It also hit No. 1 in Germany, Switzerland, and Australia, and No. 3 in both Canada and the United Kingdom.